bufbuild/buf/README.md

 [Buf]'s long-term goal is to push API development toward a schema-driven approach, where APIs are defined consistently and in a way that service owners and clients can depend on—in other words, to make API development feel much closer to using standard programming languages.

-Defining APIs using an [IDL] provides a number of benefits over simply exposing JSON/REST services, and today, [Protobuf] is the most stable, widely-adopted IDL in the industry.

-However, as it stands, using Protobuf is much more difficult than using JSON as your data transfer format.

-Enter Buf: We're building tooling to make Protobuf reliable and easy to use for service owners and clients, while keeping it the obvious choice on the technical merits.
+Defining APIs using an [IDL] provides a number of benefits over exposing JSON/REST services, and today, [Protobuf] is the most stable, widely adopted IDL in the industry.
+But using Protobuf has traditionally been much more difficult than using JSON as your data transfer format.
+We plan to change that by providing tools that make Protobuf reliable and easy to use for service owners and clients.

-Your organization should not have to reinvent the wheel to create, maintain, and consume Protobuf APIs efficiently and effectively.
+Your organization shouldn't have to reinvent the wheel to create, maintain, and consume Protobuf APIs efficiently and effectively.
 We'll handle your Protobuf management strategy for you, so you can focus on what matters.

 We're working quickly to build a modern Protobuf ecosystem.
-Our first tool is the **Buf CLI**, built to help you create consistent Protobuf APIs that preserve compatibility and comply with design best-practices.
-The tool is currently available on an open-source basis.
+The Buf CLI (this repo) is a core pillar of that.
+We built it to help you create consistent Protobuf APIs that preserve compatibility and comply with design best-practices.

-Our second tool, the **Buf Schema Registry** (BSR), is the hub of our ecosystem.
+The other pillar, the **Buf Schema Registry** (BSR), is the hub of our ecosystem.
 The BSR is a platform that serves as the source of truth for your organization's Protobuf files, enabling you to centrally maintain compatibility and manage dependencies, while enabling your clients to consume APIs reliably and efficiently.
 The BSR is currently in **beta**.

 ## Quick Links